Neo-Nazi plotted MP murder for ‘White Jihad’, court told

 In the wake of its support for the murder of Labour MP Jo Cox, the organisation became the first extreme right-wing group to be proscribed since the Second World War.

-Lythgoe allegedly resolved to continue National Action after the ban in December 2016, saying in an e-mail: “We are just shedding one skin for another.”
+But Lythgoe allegedly resolved to keep National Action going after December 2016, saying in an e-mail: “We are just shedding one skin for another.”

+The court heard he set up a new gym and headquarters in Warrington for combat training in preparation for the “race war”.

 He was interviewed by Det Con Henderson about two anti-Semitic speeches in Blackpool and at the Yorkshire Forum for Nationalists in which he claimed “Hitler was right”.